Mission XI Million: Official launch

-MXIM was launched alongside the official mascot of the FIFA U-17 World Cup 2017 on the 6th of February 2017 by the Union Sports Minister Vijay Goel and the president of the All India Football Federation (AIFF) Praful Patel at the Jawaharlal Nehru Stadium.
+MXIM was launched alongside the official mascot of the FIFA U-17 World Cup 2017 on 6 February 2017 by the Union Sports Minister Vijay Goel and the president of the All India Football Federation (AIFF) Praful Patel at the Jawaharlal Nehru Stadium.

 The principal objective of Mission XI Million was to create a change of perception among the school communities in India that football can be played at any place, any surface and by any number of kids, contrary to the belief in a large number of areas of the country that only full sized pitch and 11vs11 matches can be football.
 The intention was to spread this message across the country and to bring gully football into the common knowledge of Indian schools, so that they can start playing football games within their existent infrastructure.

 Mission XI Million uses the school network and facilities around the country to encourage children to play the game, gain healthy habits, fine motor skills and learn valuable life lessons in teamwork and sportsman spirit.
 The approach is to work with school principals, sports teachers and coaches together as one unit so that schools could become part of the programme by having their students engage in football activities.
 Schools were supported, directed and encouraged to make their children play football regularly within their existent facilities and for that basic football equipment (footballs and manuals) were given to each school.